 Gardens at YHA Grasmere Butharlyp Howe

-YHA Grasmere Butharlyp Howe has extensive grounds which includes meadows, woodland or the lawn infront of the hostel.
+YHA Grasmere Butharlyp Howe has extensive grounds which include meadows, woodland and the lawn in front of the hostel.

 Behind the hostel is a set of stairs to climb into the woods giving you an elevated view through the trees.
 This overlooks the River Rothay which leads up to Easedale Tarn.

-By the lounge window is a bug hostel providing hidey-holes for creatures and bird-feeding stations which were a big hit with the Blue Tits and Great Tits.
+By the lounge window is a bug hostel providing hidey-hole for creatures and bird-feeding stations which were a big hit with the Blue Tits and Great Tits.

 Red Squirrels at YHA Grasmere Butharlyp Howe

 As soon as the lovely lady in reception told me about the red squirrels on the tree along the driveway, I found a rock to sit on a waited for the magic to happen.